What To Do After A Car Accident That Is Not Your Fault?

 Even if you feel you have not caused the accident, contact your own insurance company anyway; it will establish your good-faith accident-reporting effort and can aid you if the other party’s insurer denies responsibility.

-The last thing you want is to have to pay out a large sum of money on repairs for your brand new or used cars, especially if the accident was not your fault.
+The last thing you want is to have to pay out a large sum of money on repairs for your brand new or used mini vans, especially if the accident was not your fault.
 So, ensure you stay calm in the moment, and gather the appropriate details.